rezacsedu/rezacsedu/README.md

 #### Who am I?
 <div align="justify">
 I'm a Senior Data Scientist at ALDI SÜD - Global Data & Analytics, Germany.
 I did my PhD in Computer Science from RWTH Aachen University, Germany under the supervision of Prof. Dr. Stefan Decker, with distinction (Summa Cum Laude)!
-With 15 years of research and industry experience, I'm adept and experienced at analyzing large-scale datasets, developing accurate predictive models using advanced data science and MLops methods, and implementing data & knowledge-driven analytical and well-interpretable solutions to complex problems.
+With 15 years of research and industry experience, I'm adept and experienced at analyzing large-scale datasets, developing accurate predictive models using data science and MLops methods, and implementing data & knowledge-driven analytical and well-interpretable solutions to complex problems.
 </div>

 #### Why?